 Famous Zydeco Musicians in History & Today

-One of the fascinating things about Louisiana is the beauty resulting from the cultural blending of its people and traditions, and music.
-At the heart of it, Zydeco and Cajun music share the accordion, but from there, Cajun music's main accompaniment to the accordion is the fiddle, and Zydeco's primary accompaniment is the scrub board.
-Today, both genres incorporate electric instrumentation.
-Cajun music is typically played by people of Acadian descent, with Zydeco music performed by the Creole people of Louisiana.
+One of the fascinating things about Louisiana is the beauty resulting from the cultural blending of its people, traditions, and music.
+At the heart of it, Zydeco and Cajun music share the accordion, but from there, each takes on its own identity.
+Cajun music’s main accompaniment to the accordion is the fiddle, while Zydeco’s primary accompaniment is the scrub board (frottoir).
+Today, both genres incorporate electric instrumentation, including guitar, bass, and drums.
+Cajun music is typically associated with people of Acadian descent, while Zydeco music is rooted in the Creole communities of Louisiana and incorporates influences from blues, R&B, and soul.

 AMÉDÉ ARDOIN (1898 – 1942)